eteryi/BTA-Server-Basics/README.md

-# Simply Homes
+# Simply Basics

-A Babric server-side mod made to support the classic /home functionality from recent plugins.
+A Babric server-side mod made to support the classic serverside QoL functionalities from plugins such as Essentials.

 ## Commands